- When is the application deadline?

 - Successful completion of at least 30 credit hours (or equivalent) at a post-secondary institution, as recognized by Mount Allison University, where English is the primary language of instruction

-- International English Language Testing System (IELTS) score of 6.5 and no band score lower than 5
+- International English Language Testing System (IELTS) score of 6.5 and no band score below 6.0

 - Completion of a recognized English proficiency test with the minimum results achieved.
 See section 3.7 of the academic calendar for complete details.

 What kind of scholarships and bursaries does Mount Allison offer?